raguay/ModalFileManager-NWjs/README.md

 ## Current Feature Set

 - Dual pane file manager with vim style model hotkeys for navigation and action launching.
-- Drag and Drop works for copying single file or directory (the current cursor location) within the application itself.
+- Drag and Drop works for copying or moving the current cursor and all selected files or directories (the current cursor location) within the application itself.
+If no keys pressed, it will be copied.
+If shift key is pressed, it will be moved.
+The drag begins with the current cursor.
 - Command Prompt for executing commands (`:` in any mode or `<ctrl>p` in normal mode).
 - Fully extendable with extensions using the extensions API
 - Fully extendable to alternate file systems